avillalain/terraform-gcp-base-networking/README.md

 - /: root folder
 - /test/fixtures: The fixture for our test harness, but it also serves as examples on how to use this module
 - /test: Folders with files for testing the module
-- /main.tf: main file for this module, contains all the resources to create
+- /input.tf: file that contians the input definitions for this module
+- /network.tf: all resources and outpus for a vpc network
+- /subnetwork.tf: all resources and outputs for the subnetworks
-- /variables.tf: all the variables for the module
+- /routes.tf: all resources and outputs for the routes
 - /output.tf: the outputs of the module

 ## Testing and documentation generation